Azure/AzureDataLake/docs/Hands_on_Labs/USQL_Selfguided_HOL.md

 ## Running the script

-1. Replace the contents of the Script.usql window with the following text, and then submit the script:
+1. Replace the contents of the Script.usql window with the following text, replace *&lt;insert your DB name&gt;* with your previously created database name, and then submit the script:

+	    USE DATABASE <insert your DB name>;

     	DROP FUNCTION IF EXISTS RegionalSearchlog;
     	CREATE FUNCTION RegionalSearchlog(@region string = "en-gb")
     	RETURNS @searchlog